kevinbarabash/beignet/design/mvp/07_bonus_features.md

-# 06 Bonus Features
+# 07 Bonus Features

 There are lots of great features from other languages that we can bring to Crochet to make it even more of a joy to use.

-TODO:

-- split this into two sections, one that's focused on type features and another that's focused value-level computation and one for tooling
+TODO: split this into multiple files and categorize them into `MVP` and `post-MVP` features

 ## Typed holes